 The best part of this notebook is that it is simple and widely customizable.
 The materials are affordable, easy to find, and a breeze to pull together!
 You won’t need to fuss over common burnout issues like dated journals (that might frustratingly reveal days missed) or bound pages (that don’t account for the perfectionist in us that doesn’t want ripped-out or mistake-ridden pages).
 You can interchange sections and personalize the notebook to suit your style and preferences.

-Just remember: The important thing is not the physical material, but rather what it will remind you of and spur you toward, spiritually.
+Just remember: The important thing is not the physical material.
+Rather it’s what it will remind you of and spur you toward, spiritually.

 Simply label dividers for the following sections and include paper (blank or lined) behind each.
-Fun colorful pens, highlighters, washi tape, and stickers can bring a spark of color and creativity and assist those who are visually-driven and -inspired toward greater comprehension.
-And if you opt for a three-ring binder over a discbound system, consider designing and printing a cover photo and slipping it or a piece of pretty scrapbook paper in the front sleeve, or if your notebook doesn’t have a view sleeve, try mod-podging a creative collage or decorative paper to the front.
+Fun colorful pens, highlighters, washi tape, and stickers can bring a spark of color and creativity.
+They can also assist those who are visually-driven and -inspired toward greater comprehension.
+Opting for a three-ring binder over a discbound system?
+Consider designing and printing a cover photo and slipping it or a piece of pretty scrapbook paper in the front sleeve.
+Or if your notebook doesn’t have a view sleeve, try mod-podging a creative collage or decorative paper to the front.

 NOTEBOOK JOURNAL SECTIONS